sbgrid/data-capture-module/doc/installation.md

 ### `dcm/vars/secrets.yml`
 - `UPLOADHOST` : IP address or hostname users will use for transferring datasets to
-- `DVAPIKEY` : Dataverse API key with appropriate permissions the DCM
+- `DVAPIKEY` : Dataverse API key with appropriate permissions the DCM.
+Current assumption is that this is an admin key (aka - it's a system account, not a user account).
 - `DVHOSTINT` : IP address or hostname for Dataverse instance the DCM will be sending messags to.
-This will frequently be the same as `FRONTEND_IP`, but there is no requirement for the two to be the same.
+This will frequently be the same as `FRONTEND_IP`, but there is no requirement for the two to be the same. *obscolete - use `DVHOST`*
+- `DVHOST` : protocol, host, and port (if necessary) for DCM to communicate with Datverse API endpoints.
+Currently calls the batch-import APIs (`api/batch/jobs/import/datasets/files/$doi`) on validation success; will call other APIs on failure when those are implemented.